vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-edge.md

 The impact of the loss of a host is highly dependent of the workloads that are running on it at the time of the outage.
 These workloads are going to be automatically restarted by vSphere HA, however minor disruption might occur.
 Here are some example depending on the workload impacted:

-- Active NSX ALB Service Engine:
+- Active NSX Advanced Load Balancer Service Engine:
 Applications using loadbalancer might not be available for few seconds until the Standby LB Service Engine takes over.
 - Control Plane node:
 In case of a Kubernetes cluster with a single control plane node, the management of the cluster will be unavailable for few minutes until the control plane is restarted and all the Kubernetes components are back up and running.